-You should detail any beneficial interest in securities which may be a Relevant Interest where either the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital, or one hundredth of the total issued share capital of any class of shares issued.
+You should detail any beneficial interest in securities which may be a Relevant Interest where either the total nominal value of the securities exceeds £25,000 or one hundredth of

-3. Disclosure of Gifts and Hospitality
+Member

+Weimber

+Spouse/Civil Partner/C ohabitee

-You should reveal the name of any person from whom you have received a gift or hospitality with an estimated value of at least £50 which you have received in your capacity as a member of the Board.
+3. name of any person from w hom you have received a gift or hospitalit

+with an estimated value of the Board. e of at least £50 which you h ave received in your capacity as a membe

 Date of receipt of Gift/Hospitality Name of Donor Reason and Nature of Gift/Hospitality

-4. Other Interests which may be Relevant Interests under the Committee's Conflict of Interest Policy Guidelines
+4. Other Interests whice Interest Policy Guidel sts under the Committee's Conflict of

+Member

+Spouse/Civil Partner/C ohabitee